Fireside Chat: Microsoft Nonprofit Investments You Should Understand (Video, MP3)

 And you pointed out that we’re running out of time.
 I think that our fireside chat was so informative we have no open questions.
 So, I don’t know if we’ve just had a massive drop off and it’s just you and I chatting now at this point, but I would like to thank everyone now for joining us today.
 Ryan especially you, thank you for making time.
 I know you are busy inflating penguins and yeah.

 I’m hoping Ryan, maybe you and I can have another fireside chat when it’s actually truly cold and maybe we can reconvene and see what we’ve learned in the last three months, see what still is sticking against the wall and what’s not.
 Thank you again, for joining us today.

-Ryan: Thank you and we’ve got a couple of resources up there a few user few search engine for the Microsoft fundraising and engagement.
-I know we’ve got couple of different resources of things that we’ve been learning, nerding about, sharing internally so please feel free to take a look at those.
+Ryan: Thank you and we’ve got a couple of resources up there for the Microsoft fundraising and engagement.
+I know we’ve got a couple of different resources of things that we’ve been learning, nerding about, sharing internally so please feel free to take a look at those.
 And yeah it will be exciting to see what happens and I hope the next time we can do this at that ski resort.
 That looks amazing.
 I want to be there.

 Kyle: I want to be there too, I feel like you could just social distance at a ski resort right now.

 Ryan: Yeah right, the helmet, the distance, we can make it happen.

 Kyle: Yeah, I am going to chat at everyone and want to know the resources that Ryan was referencing.
 After the webinar, we will include, we are going to send out a link to the recording and Ryan gave me a couple of references ahead of time.
 But before people jump off, I will chat at you the resource from Soapbox Engage that he was referencing earlier, and if I can—Ryan, keep talking so that I could have cover.